-Find the right watch for the right occasion and outfit!
-Take a look at the new year's best sporty, casual, formal and luxury watches constructed of everything from stainless steel to titanium.
+Find the right watch for the right occasion and outfit: take a look at the year's best sporty, casual, formal and luxury watches constructed of everything from silicon to stainless steel and titanium.

 Contents at a Glance

 Always know that there is a difference between the two.
-You wouldn't wear a Movado Fiero to the ball game, nor would you wear a Seiko Sportura to your retirement dinner.
-Sporty watches are for everyday use, such as work and recreational events; whereas Dressy watches are for special occasions, black-tie events, and weddings.
-Know the importance of both,
+You wouldn’t wear a Movado Fiero to the ball game, nor would you wear a Seiko Sportura to your retirement dinner.
+Casual watches are for everyday use, such as work and recreational events; whereas dress watches are for special occasions.

-Watches that have chronograph functionality will feature a bezel (outer ring that encircles the watch dial) that is capable of counting to 60.
+Watches that have chronograph functionality will feature three readout dials and a bezel (outer ring that encircles the watch dial) that is capable of counting to 60.
 In essence, it is a stopwatch feature that can be used to time events.
 In field applications, they are used primarily in yachting, aeronautics and auto sports.
 If you’re not into those, then your chronograph is pretty much nothing more than an attractive design around your watch dial.

 Mechanical vs. Quartz